3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # NEW FEATURE: Demon_Diagnostics!

 Once you have installed the main files this is an awesome new adaptive script (run from ssh) that will revolutionise your Demon_Klipper_Essentials_Unified install process!
-Each time you run it the utility will scan your system in its current state & it'll show you your progress with getting everyhting setup, think of it as your installation copilot, or your own little red devil on your shoulder!
+Each time you run it the utility will scan your system in its current state & it'll show you your progress with getting everything setup, think of it as your installation copilot, or your own little red devil on your shoulder!

 ### RUN FROM YOUR SSH TERMINAL WITH THIS COMMAND!
 ```